Joy-less/Holo/README.md

 - `int(range1:range):int` - returns a random integer in the range
 - `dec(min:num, max:num):dec` - returns a random decimal from min to max
 - `dec(range1:range):dec` - returns a random decimal in the range

+### Versioning Guide

+Holo uses versions like "1.0" and "2.4".

+For developers:
+- Increment the major version when adding new features or making breaking changes.
+- Increment the minor version when fixing bugs or making small improvements.

+For users:
+- You usually want the latest major version, although it may require some changes to your project.
+- You always want the latest minor version, and there should not be any issues upgrading.